It may not seem that long ago, but when we first started travelling just over one decade ago, we didn’t really use our mobile phones that much.

 Staying Connected When Travelling

 As we touched upon in the intro, using your phone when travelling isn’t exactly straightforward, but, it is a necessary part of travel these days.
 Most of us have sim cards issued in our home countries and whether you are locked into a contract with a provider or on a pay-as-you-go model, most sim deals have one thing in common – they only work domestically.
+That is why we need to take the time to find a good travel sim.

 It is quite eerie how true this is.
 If you have ever visited Tijuana from San Diego, then you may note that your US sim stops working the second you cross the border.
 Wild!